DrNajim/About.Najim/README.md

 # 💫 About Me:
 Hey!
-Nice to see you :)<br>Welcome to my page!<br>I'm Najim Abdessamad, Fullstack web developer.
+Nice to see you :)<br>Welcome to my page!<br>I'm Najim Abdessamad, Fullstack web developer, I build dynamics and responsive websites for an optimal user experience that achieves business goals.

 ## 🌐 Socials: